el2718/FastQSL2/README.md

     export GDL_DIR=/usr/share/gnudatalanguage
     export GDL_PATH="$GDL_IDL/lib:+$HOME/your/private/pro/path"
     ```
+  * If you also need [SSW](http://www.lmsal.com/solarsoft/) for some other analysis, please take a look at https://github.com/rbluosolar/sswgdl
 ### If use fastqsl\.py
 * install **python** https://www.python.org/
   * **numpy** and **matplotlib** should be intalled